Rescue Dog Star Search

 The response was overwhelming as we received nearly 400 entries within just a few days.
 It was a painstaking process, but we narrowed it down to ten furry finalists.

-Get to know our nominees below, and stay tuned to see who will be named the top dog this September when we release Rescue Dog Red.
+Get to know our nominees below, and stay tuned to see who will be named the top dog this fall when we release Rescue Dog Red.

 (Pictured above, left to right, top to bottom)